-The Company currently has multiple suppliers in the United States for each of the component parts and raw materials required to assemble the Company's finished products.
-There is a potential risk that, from time to time, the Company could face a shortage of parts and raw materials in the future if the Company's suppliers are unable to support current or increased customer demand for the Company's products.
+The Company currently dual sources all components domestically for all product lines.
+There is a potential risk from time to time that the Company could face a shortage of parts and raw materials so suppliers are unable to support current or increased customer demand.
 This could have a material negative impact on the business development plans of the Company, the Company's revenues and continued operations.